AnderwanSAM/CSI4107/README.md

 1. To iterate through all the files in the collection
 2. To iterate through all the documents in each file
 3. To iterate through each term in each document

+The algorithm is as follow :

+- For each token in the vocabulary, create a key in the inverted index
+- For each file supplied, map the documents ( create a dictionary with the document number as key and its content as value)
+- For each document mapped, if its contents is not empty, find the most frequent word and count its frequency.
+- for each term in the mapped document content, confirm that it is a key of the inverted index (a token of the vocabulary) and update the count for it in the inverted index

 ### Step3 : Retrieval and Ranking

 In this step, we also use a lot of list and dictionaries to store idf values, query and document lengths, document tf idf etc...